-Brine, Basil, Clay, Feed, Foster, Greenwich, Hatch, Heights, Hunter, Hyde, Jaunt, Juke, Keene, Lincoln, Maple, Margot, Marta, Mentor, Mercer, Miller, Mojave, Moksha, Motto, Nueva, Polaris, Rally, Rover, Sonny, Sonora, and Thorne share the same underlying structure and functionality.
+Brine, Basil, Burke, Clay, Ethan, Feed, Foster, Greenwich, Hatch, Heights, Hunter, Hyde, Jaunt, Juke, Keene, Lincoln, Maple, Margot, Marta, Mentor, Mercer, Miller, Mojave, Moksha, Motto, Nueva, Polaris, Rally, Rover, Sonny, Sonora, and Thorne share the same underlying structure and functionality.
 This guide applies to all these templates.

 This guide walks you through the options for adjusting the look and feel of your site.
 These options are available in the Style Editor.

 This is a supplement to the guide Making style changes, which we suggest you read first if you're new to Squarespace.